 What you need to know about the ‘Planning Check’

-All building consent applications are assessed by the Resource Consent team to establish if the proposal complies with the relevant plan rules of the Nelson Resource Management Plan and Air Quality plan.
+All building consent applications are assessed by the Resource Consents team to check if the proposal complies with the relevant plan rules of the Nelson Resource Management Plan and Air Quality plan.
 The planning check process can be a lot easier and quicker if all the necessary information is accurately and clearly provided with the initial building consent application.

-The planning check is an important part of your building consent process as it may identify other consents required or areas where the proposal could be amended to comply with the relevant rules.
+The planning check is an important part of your building consent process as it may identify a resource consent is required or areas where the proposal could be amended to comply with the relevant rules.
 It allows the Council to present a ‘joined up’ response to proposals and ensures that development requiring resource consent is picked up as early as possible to avoid potential delays for applicants or enforcement action at a later date.
 Checks may also be carried out by different areas of the Council such as engineering, utilities and geotechnical.

 What the Planning Check covers